gjpelletier/PyMLR/README.md

 - best fit intercept and model coefficients (if applicable)
 - final fitted model object
 - automatic detection and use of GPU for computations (XGBoost)
-- optimization binomial or multinomial response variables with either sklearn LogisticRegression or XGBoost XGBClassifier
+- optimization of binomial or multinomial response variables with either sklearn LogisticRegression or XGBoost XGBClassifier

 ## Installation for Python or Jupyter Notebook